allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 ### Canary Endpoint Setup

-Canary endpoint deployment add a new endpoint where the actual request is sent to a preconfigured set of endpoints with pre-provided distribution.
+Canary endpoint deployment adds a new endpoint where the actual request is sent to a preconfigured set of endpoints with pre-provided distribution.
 For example, let's create a new endpoint "test_model_sklearn_canary", you can provide a list of endpoints and probabilities (weights).